 You cannot use the following course combinations in calculating your ATAR.
 It may be possible to take both courses but the result in only one may be used to calculate your ATAR.

-English with English as an Additional Language Dialect English with Literature English as an Additional Language Dialect with Literature Mathematics Applications with Mathematics Methods Mathematics Applications with Mathematics Specialist
+English with English as an Additional Language Dialect English as an Additional Language Dialect with Literature Mathematics Applications with Mathematics Methods Mathematics Applications with Mathematics

 EXTERNAL EXAMINATIONS